 On our second day in Galway, we journeyed to the majestic Cliffs of Moher, with a stop at the portal tomb of Poulnabrone, the otherworldly landscape of the Burren, and visited the Brigid’s Well outside of Galway, which, reportedly, was blessed by St. Brigid herself.
 Our last day in Galway was spent on our own, shopping and absorbing the charm of the city.

 Inis Mór (Inishmore), the largest of the Aran Islands

-Just when you might need a rest, we’ll bid adieu to Galway and take the ferry to the enchanted island of Inis Mór, which will feel like a dream within a dream.
-We’ll spend seven nights there with lots of room to spread out, roam around, relax, and hear your own heartbeat.
-Inis Mór, the largest of the three Aran Islands, will provide you with all the solitude and space you’ll need to inspire your writing.
-After the grandeur and luxury of Clontarf Castle, the vibrancy of Dublin and Galway, Inis Mór is like coming home to tranquility – a glimpse of life as it was long ago, but in the here and now.
+After bidding adieu to Galway, we took the ferry to the enchanted island of Inis Mór, which felt like a dream within a dream.
+We spent seven nights with lots of room to spread out, roam around, relax, and hear our own heartbeats.
+After the grandeur and luxury of Clontarf Castle, the vibrancy of Dublin and Galway, Inis Mór was like coming home to tranquility – a glimpse of life as it was long ago, but in the here and now.

-The emphasis for our week on Inis Mór is relaxation and inspiration for writing – a chance to recharge and find some peace in one of the most unspoiled Old World places you’ll ever be blessed to visit.
-We’ll host another writing workshop, you’ll have more one-on-one time with Gerard, and there’s a rustic café across the road from Kilmurvey House where you can buy good grub and sit by the fire to write – the owners are friendly and down-to-earth.
+The emphasis for our week on Inis Mór was relaxation and inspiration for writing – a chance to recharge, focus on our writing, and find some peace in one of the most unspoiled Old World places we’ve ever been blessed to visit.

 The Journey Home